abhishekarya1/Hash-Define-myNotes/content/system-design/design-patterns.md

 DBConnection obj = DBConnection.INSTANCE;
 ```

+### Factory
-**Factory** - create objects on-the-go by keeping all the object creation logic at one place.
+Create objects on-the-go by keeping all the object creation logic at one place.

 If a change is required in the creation logic in future, then we just need to modify the factory class.
 Ex - adding a `Rectangle` shape to the below example.